 Build greater transparency and understanding with your staff

-- Transparency and openness within a company is essential for growth.
+Transparency and openness within a company are essential for growth.
 Taking a junior mentee means both of you get to see the view from both sides of the fence – boosting and sharing knowledge, and using what they have done previously to support new activity.

-- Mentoring is a natural way to manage people to and to encourage change.
-A junior mentee helps widen your understanding of the organisation through absorbing all aspects of the company culture.
-Similarly the two way flow of ideas through taking a new employee as a mentee can help shake up long-held processes, improving your business for the better.
+Mentoring is a natural way to manage people to and to encourage change.
+A junior mentee helps widen your understanding of the organization through absorbing all aspects of the company culture.
+Similarly, the two-way flow of ideas through taking a new employee as a mentee can help shake up long-held processes, improving your business for the better.

-- Taking an external mentee can give you an all-important view from outside the organisation.
-For example, a CEO mentored externally can learn from the experiences from other organisations, and allow them to find transferable value from other sectors to help support business growth.
+Taking an external mentee can give you an all-important view from outside the organization.
+For example, a CEO mentored externally can learn from the experiences of other organizations, and allow them to find transferable value from other sectors to help support business growth.

 Historically, the food chain was only vertical.
-But in today’s workplace, lateral and grass roots input is essential to grow your business.
-Can you afford to miss the value from putting mentoring activities in place?
+But in today’s workplace, lateral and grassroots input is essential to growing your business.
+Can you afford to miss the value of putting mentoring activities in place?